moorepants/dissertation/eom.rst

 rate, :math:`u_4`, the rear wheel rate, :math:`u_6`, and the steer rate, :math:`u_7`, as my independent generalized speeds following convention.

-At this point the solution to the equations  becomes analytically long and it is not necessarily trivial to reduce their length.
+At this point, you can find the solution for the dependent speeds as a function of the independent speeds but it  becomes analytically long and it is not necessarily trivial to reduce their length.
 A smarter choice of generalized speeds could certainly help, but I did not spend great effort to search for an optimum set.
 From this point on, I will not show the analytical results of the equations of motion, but will only walk through the remainder of the theory, as all of the building blocks are in place to derive the equations with Kane's method (or any other method).
 I highly recommend the use of computer aided algebra to continue on, but for the diehard you certainly could write them by hand.

+The dependent speeds take this form:

 .. math::
+   u_1 = f(u_4, u_6, u_7, q_1, \ldots, q_8)

+   u_2 = f(u_4, u_6, u_7, q_1, \ldots, q_8)

-   u_4 = f(u_1, u_2, u_3, u_5, u_8, q_1, \ldots, q_8)
+   u_3 = f(u_4, u_6, u_7, q_1, \ldots, q_8)

-   u_6 = f(u_1, u_2, u_3, u_5, u_8, q_1, \ldots, q_8)
+   u_5 = f(u_4, u_7, q_1, \ldots, q_8)

-   u_7 = f(u_1, u_2, u_3, u_5, u_8, q_1, \ldots, q_8)
+   u_8 = f(u_4, u_6, u_7, q_1, \ldots, q_8)

 Fr